What does it mean to be a maintainer?

 Use tools to automate basic maintenance tasks

-The good news about maintaining a popular project is that other maintainers have probably faced similar issues and built a solution for it.
+The good news about maintaining a popular project is that other maintainers have probably faced similar issues and built a solution for them.

 There are a variety of tools available to help automate some aspects of maintenance work.
 A few examples: